ember-learn/ember-blog/source/2019-10-18-the-ember-times-issue-120.md

 Ember Bootstrap 3.0.0 Released 🎉,
-dive into Octane features with EmberMap 📚, learn about ember-engines 📝 , and help wanted for Ember Octane linting rules 🤖! and greetings from the Ember Times team at Emberfest 🐹🎉
+dive into Octane features with EmberMap 📚, learn about ember-engines 📝 , help wanted for Ember Octane linting rules 🤖, and greetings from the Ember Times team at Emberfest! 🐹🎉

 READMORE